 (16).
 THE HELL WITH NINE LEVELS.
 It took nine levels of torment with each one worse than the one above it to satisfy the imaginative mind of Dante.
 The first level was for those who had committed no sins.
 Even the first of the levels, which he called circles, is a prison for those who he says committed no sins on earth, but were unbaptized and without knowledge of Christ.
 Each level or circle becomes increasingly worse, consistent with the degree of the guilt of the sinner.
 According to Dante the ninth circle of Hell is where the most evil go to, and it is reached by a hole near the Northern Hemisphere that goes down to the center of the earth.

 (18).
 THE “SUDDEN REALIZATION” VERSION OF HELL.
-A Protestant version that is somewhat like the Roman Catholic Purgatory.
 When the souls that had been in the lost stand before God at the judgment these souls will suddenly realize how good God is and will repent.
-Some say it will take only a short time, other say it will take a longer time unto these souls will be admitted into Heaven, but when they are admitted they may not have all the privileges of Heaven that the souls that had been in those that obeyed Christ will have.
+Some say it will take only a short time, other say it will take a longer time unto these souls will be admitted into Heaven, but when they are admitted they may not have all the privileges of Heaven that the souls that had been in the persons that obeyed Christ will have.
 This is just another attempt to make God less evil then most orthodox Protestant versions of Hell makes Him, There is no passage that says there is a soul that can repent of the sins of the person it had been in after the person is dead.

 Three of the eight passages are in Isaiah.
 This is a book of many symbols, much like Revelation.